 There is also an option to rent a car from Puebla to Mexico City.
 With this option, you can be more adventurous as you can make a stop anywhere you want between the two cities.
 For the cheapest car rental rates and extensive selection of car rental companies, we recommend renting a car through Skyscanner.

 The bus journey from Puebla to Mexico City should take around 3 hours, giving you a few hours to catch up on some sleep or listen to a podcast.

 There are departures all throughout the day, so you can pick a time that suits you.
-Also, if Puebla was the last stop on your trip and you’re flying out of Mexico City, some buses go directly to the airport.
+Also, if Puebla is the last stop on your trip and you’re flying out of Mexico City, there is one bus trip that goes directly to the airport.

 You can check which buses go straight to the airport on BookAway.

 Step 1: City Centre to Puebla Bus Terminal

 Duration: 15 minutes Cost: 80 MXN ($4)